Tohoma/yah/README.md

 ```

 ### List Operations
-Yah supports list operations, such as list comprehension and ranges.
+Yah supports list operations, such as list comprehension, and slices.
 Two dots for exclusive, three dots for inclusive.

 ```